cpraveen/cfdlab/petsc/euler2d/README.md

 This is the most sophisticated of the three codes.
 Compile the code
 ```
-make fdweno
+make fdweno PROBLEM=ISENTROPIC
 ```
 Run this similar to ts.c code.
+Other options for PROBLEM are

+ * ISENTROPIC: Isentropic vortex with periodic bc
+ * SHOCKREF  : Shock reflection
+ * SHOCKVORTEX: Shock vortex interaction